How to PPF a car: Step-by-Step Installation Guide (2025)

 What You’ll Need

-Before starting, gather the following tools and materials:
+Essential tools and materials:

--Two spray bottles (labeled “Slip” and “Tack”)
+• Two spray bottles (labeled “Slip” and “Tack”)

--Heat gun or infrared curing lamp
+• Heat gun or infrared curing lamp

--Clay bar or iron remover
+• Clay bar or iron remover

--Precision knife or cutting blade
+• Precision knife or cutting blade

--Adequate lighting setup
+• Adequate lighting setup

-Check out UPPF’s installation tools here:
+Check out UPPF’s installation tools.

 Step 1: Wash & Decontaminate the Vehicle